Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Related Work

 Our policy optimization algorithm is based on IPO but several improvements are added to make the algorithm scalable for multiple constraints.
 First, an adaptive constraint thresholding method is used to appropriately set the constraint limits based on the current policy's performance and guide the policy to the constraint-satisfying region using steep gradients of logarithmic barrier functions.
 Second, a multi-head cost value function is proposed to parallelize cost value function training and cost advantage computation in a memory-efficient manner.
 With these improvements, we demonstrate that our framework is capable of training controllers for a variety of legged robots, which necessitates the incorporation of more than ten constraints.
 Furthermore, we showcase the robustness of these controllers in real-world scenarios.
-To the best of our knowledge, our work is the first to apply constrained reinforcement learning for controlling complex real-world articulated systems, where most of the prior works \cite{achiam2017cpo}, \cite{liu2020ipo} are experimented on simulated benchmark tasks that require one or two constraints.
+Our strong experimental results demonstrate that our method is superior for real-world robotic applications when compared to the prior works \cite{achiam2017cpo}, \cite{liu2020ipo} that were tested on simulated benchmark tasks \cite{ray2019safetyGym} with one or two constraints.
 There is a previous work by Gangapurwala et al. \cite{gangapurwala2020gcpo} that defined the problem of training locomotion controllers for legged robots in a CMDP formulation.
-However, their framework required cost coefficient engineering because they viewed the CMDP problem similarly to the MDP problem and used augmented PPO for policy optimization.
+However, their framework required cost coefficient engineering because they handled several constraints as rewards with appropriately set coefficients.
 Furthermore, their learning framework required considerable reward engineering due to multiple reward terms and a reference trajectory generator, whereas our framework requires only three reward terms and no demonstration data.
+Our comparison experiment with \cite{gangapurwala2020gcpo} also demonstrates that the controller obtained with our method is superior in the perspective of safety and task performance.